 After the initial honeymoon phase, when the charm of sexual attraction wears off, the couple who doesn’t have respect for each other will go off in search for newer, sexier partners.
 Only couples who respect their partners will stick to their duties and conduct themselves honourably and turn lust to love.
 This is probably one of the most important things Indian parents say.

 Related Reading: Dear Indian Parents, There Is No Honour In Honour Killing

 Compromise is the key to happy relationships or so our parents say.
 They always tell us to look at the bigger picture and let go of small things that stop us from being happy.
 This may be because they come from an age when if something was broken down they would not just throw it away: they would dismantle it, find the problem and work out a solution.
 They want to teach us the same.
 But we are a generation with replacement guarantee and more options than we can scroll through.
 But when we find someone worth sacrificing for, we follow in our parents’ footsteps.

 Time is a very different concept to us than it is for our parents, as we live in a fast track age.
 We have no patience for either hook-up or breakups, but our parents keep telling us that it is essential that we wait: To fall in love, to be in a relationship, for the heart to heal from a breakup, wait we must.
+That is why when Indian parents are talking about dating they do make a lot of sense.
 For them waiting was never a passive thing, but rather a time to actively look into ourselves and introspect.
 Only with time and introspection can we hope to learn what we really want and make ourselves happy again.